haneul-24/Smart_Log_Monitoring_Alert_System/Readme.md

 - Jenkins connects to a remote server via SSH.
 - The latest image is pulled from Docker Hub.
 - Existing containers are stopped and replaced with updated containers.
+- Jenkins connects to a Remote Rocky Linux Server via SSH.

 ## Project Structure